sromku/android-simple-facebook/README.md

 // This is the image you want to upload
 Bitmap bitmap = ...

-// create Photo instace and add some properties
+// create Photo instance and add some properties
 Photo photo = new Photo(bitmap);
 photo.addDescription("Screenshot from #android_simple_facebook sample application");
 photo.addPlace("110619208966868");